See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Complete withdrawals, at any time in the semester, may result in a student being responsible for the repayment of the full (or partial) Pell grant, based on Return to Title IV regulations.

-Beginning with the 2017-2018 academic year, Pell Grant eligible students can receive up to 150% of their scheduled Pell award for each year.
-Learn more about Year-round Pell grants
+Pell Grant eligible students can receive up to 150% of their scheduled Pell award for each year.
+Learn more about Year-round Pell grants.

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to undergraduate students who have their FAFSA processed prior to February 1st (submit by mid-January), and meet the following criteria: